oceanprotocol/contracts/README.md

 ### Testnets

-For local development, you need to run local testnet using `ganache-cli`, then run:
+For local development, start a local testnet using `ganache-cli`, then run:

 ```
 npm run deploy